Employees & Board Members

 Leslie inherited from her familial elders strong visions of the possibility of a just world and just communities of inclusion, compassion and dialogue.
 Familial elders –generations of migrants and immigrants– who even through displacements held fast with connecting to earth, people and place no matter where they were.
 In migrant footsteps of their own, from Turkey to France to Quebec, Leslie moved to New York City, lived, worked, played and connected there for 30 years before moving to Downeast Maine in 2014.
 Deeply engaged in both community gardens and collaborative experimental art communities in NYC, she is now as engaged in the restorative and transformative work and communities here.

 Leslie sees her current restorative work as the natural development and continuous journey from past community and collaborative art, music and performance work, all under a collective essence of some sort, but most importantly as the syntheses of her political and spiritual being.
-Abolitionist at heart, she believes –despite the impossible and unbearable task of having to navigate the very real dismissive, stigmatizing and dehumanizing aspects of the cultures and systems we live within– in the healing potential that can arise when we are given the opportunity to see each other whole.
-She is looking towards a time when community-based response to all harm is held by communities themselves.
+Abolitionist at heart, she believes in the healing potential that can arise when we are given the opportunity to see each other whole –this despite the impossible and unbearable task we may also have of navigating the very real dismissive, stigmatizing and dehumanizing aspects of the cultures and systems we live within.
+She is looking towards a time when it is common practice that response to harm is held by the affected communities themselves.

 Directors